 In addition to leading Boldly Elon initiatives, Book also spearheaded the successful $250 million Elon LEADS comprehensive campaign, which surpassed its goal by $10M and has funded more than 200 new endowed scholarships and increased resources for students, faculty and programs.

-As an advocate for access to education at all levels, Book is the vice chair of the National Association of Independent Colleges and Universities (NAICU), a North Carolina Independent College and Universities board member, and a board member for The Washington Center and for NC Campus Engagement.
-President Book also serves on the executive committee of the Colonial Athletic Association, Elon’s athletic conference.
+As an advocate for access to education at all levels, Book is the chair of the National Association of Independent Colleges and Universities (NAICU), a North Carolina Independent College and Universities board member, and a board member for The Washington Center and for NC Campus Engagement.
+President Book also serves on the executive committee of the Coastal Athletic Association, Elon’s athletic conference.
 Locally, she has launched joint initiatives with public schools and Alamance Community College.